-There are really only three ways to handle the issue of diabetic shoes and ultra-dressy occasions.
+There are three ways to handle the issue of diabetic shoes and ultra-dressy occasions.

-First, if you can abandon your diabetic shoes without endangering your health, there are many attractive comfortable women’s dress shoes available today.
+First, if you can abandon your medically-prescribed shoes without endangering your health, there are many attractive comfortable women's dress shoes available today.

 They may not be Manolo Blahnik, but who wants to teeter around the dance floor on three-inch-heels anyway?